 If you are thinking of getting a baby carrier, baby sling or a baby wrap you might want to try using a sling library, where you can try different types of baby carriers or birrow one for a week to try out.

 I probably used my baby monitor much longer than I should have….You will probably have the baby sleeping in the same room as you at night for at least a few weeks.
-However you may want to use one when baby goes down for a daytime sleep and you want to sneak off for a lie down.

 What about baby baths and bath supports?
 You don’t need a baby bath; you can bathe a small baby in a sink or in a normal sized bath if you support it.
 I was lucky enough to be given a baby bath that fitted on top of the bath and it was a great relief not to have to bend over right into the bath whilst still recovering from childbirth.